Jacky Chou

 Jacky Chou is a Canadian businessman best known as the founder of Indexsy.

 Early life and education

 Chou was born in Taiwan and grew up in Richmond, British Columbia.
-He attended the University of British Columbia, earning a Bachelor of Applied Science in Electrical Engineering.
+Born around 1992 and raised in Vancouver, BC, he attended the University of British Columbia, earning a Bachelor of Applied Science in Electrical Engineering.

 Career

-After determining he did not want to work in electrical engineering, Chou founded Indexsy.
-In 2016, Chou worked at Kontakt.
+After determining he did not want to work in electrical engineering, Chou founded Indexsy in Vancouver in 2015.
+Indexsy acquires digital properties, then uses marketing with the intent of increasing their value.
+From June to December in 2016, Chou worked at Kontakt.io as a "traffic acquisition manager".
+He then worked around a year at the photography startup EyeEm.

 Chou founded a business with Albert Liu, sold it in January for an undisclosed amount, and in 2019, the two founded Far & Away, a minimalist kitchenware brand.
-They acquired Laurel & Wolf in 2020.
+They acquired the domain of the defunct e-design company Laurel & Wolf in 2020.
+Chou and Albert Liu purchased the domain for $3,500, hired designers to update the website, and relaunched within two weeks, apparently learning the history of the brand after the fact.

+In April 2020, he launched TowingLess, and began managing the company full-time until July 2022.